mildmojo/buttons-are-cool-gateway/README.md

    page.
 Buttons should flicker as the server simulates activity.
 9. Start the server with the button board attached: `yarn run server`
 10. Reload http://localhost:3000 and see that pressing buttons updates the UI.

-You're all set!
-Use any web or HTTP library in any language to connect to http://localhost:3000/buttons, then decode the JSON for use in your own software.
-You can even rip out the contents of `/public` and add your own web page and javascript there.
-The server serves any files in `/public`.

-Or use WebSockets.
-Connect to ws://localhost:3000 and listen for button press events.
-They're faster and more efficient than polling.

 ### Configuration